Facioscapulohumeral muscular dystrophy: Differential diagnosis

 Included in the differential diagnosis of FSHD are limb-girdle muscular dystrophy (especially calpainopathy), scapuloperoneal myopathy, mitochondrial myopathy, Pompe disease, and polymyositis.
 Calpainopathy and scapuloperoneal myopathy, like FSHD, present with scapular winging.
 Features that suggest FSHD are facial weakness, asymmetric weakness, and lack of benefit from immunosuppression medications.
-Features the suggest an alternative diagnosis are contractures, respiratory insufficiency, weakness of muscles controlling eye movement, and weakness of the tongue or throat.
+Features that suggest an alternative diagnosis are contractures, respiratory insufficiency, weakness of muscles controlling eye movement, and weakness of the tongue or throat.

 Management

-No intervention has proven to significantly slow progression of weakness or improve strength.
+No pharmacologic treatment has proven to slow the progression of weakness significantly or improve strength meaningfully.

 Screening and monitoring of complications

 The American Academy of Neurology (AAN) recommends several medical tests to detect complications of FSHD.
 A dilated eye exam to look for retinal abnormalities is recommended in those newly diagnosed with FSHD; for those with large D4Z4 deletions, an evaluation by a retinal specialist is recommended yearly.
-A hearing test is recommended for individuals with early-onset FSHD prior to starting school, or for any other FSHD-affected individual with symptoms of hearing loss.
+A hearing test is recommended for individuals with early-onset FSHD before starting school, or for any other FSHD-affected individual with symptoms of hearing loss.
 Pulmonary function testing (PFT) is recommended in those newly diagnosed to establish baseline pulmonary function, and recurrently for those with pulmonary insufficiency symptoms or risks.
 Routine screening for heart conditions, such as through an electrocardiogram (EKG) or echocardiogram (echo), is considered unnecessary in those without symptoms of heart disease.

 Physical and occupational therapy

 Aerobic exercise has been shown to reduce chronic fatigue and decelerate fatty infiltration of muscle in FSHD.
-The ANN recommends that people with FSHD engage in low-intensity aerobic exercise to promote energy levels, muscle health, and bone health.
+Physical activity in general might slow disease progression in the legs.
+The AAN recommends that people with FSHD engage in low-intensity aerobic exercise to promote energy levels, muscle health, and bone health.
 Moderate-intensity strength training appears to do no harm, although it has not been shown to be beneficial.
 Physical therapy can address specific symptoms; there is no standardized protocol for FSHD.
 Anecdotal reports suggest that appropriately applied kinesiology tape can reduce pain.
 Occupational therapy can be used for training in activities of daily living (ADLs) and to help adapt to new assistive devices.
 Cognitive behavioral therapy (CBT) has been shown to reduce chronic fatigue in FSHD, and it also decelerates fatty infiltration of muscle when directed towards increasing daily activity.

 Braces are often used to address muscle weakness.
 Scapular bracing can improve scapular positioning, which improves shoulder function, although it is often deemed as ineffective or impractical.
 Ankle-foot orthoses can improve walking, balance, and quality of life.